typescript-eslint/tslint-to-eslint-config/docs/Architecture/Linters.md

 1. The raw TSLint rule is converted to a standardized format.
 2. The appropriate converter is run for the rule.
-3. If the rule is missing or the conversion failed, this is marked.
+3. If the rule is missing or obsolete, or the conversion failed, this is marked.
 4. For each output rule equivalent given by the conversion:
     * The output rule name is added to the TSLint rule's equivalency set.
     * The TSLint rule's config severity is mapped to its ESLint equivalent.